AdobeDocs/experience-manager-cloud-service.en/help/assets/remove-external-dependencies.md

 >[!NOTE]
 >
->Execute the configuration steps only if you have installed the enhanced connector for Workfront before March, 2022.
-There are no dependencies on Hoodoo distribution points for new enhanced connector installations for Workfront starting March, 2022.
+>Execute the configuration steps only if you have installed the enhanced connector for Workfront before March 2022.
+There are no dependencies on Hoodoo distribution points for new enhanced connector installations for Workfront starting March 2022.

-Execute the following steps to remove the external dependencies:
+To remove the external dependencies:

 1. Remove the following Hoodoo repository configuration from the parent `pom.xml`: